-- (a) Vessel expenses decreased compared to the comparative period, mainly as a consequence of start-up expenses for TFLNG in the first semester of 2019. - (b) General and administrative expenses decreased compared to the comparative period, amongst others as a consequence of decreased travel expenses.
+(a) Vessel expenses decreased compared to the comparative period, mainly as a consequence of start-up expenses for TFLNG in the first semester of 2019.

-(c) Personnel expenses decreased compared to June 2019, mainly as a consequence of decreased number of personnel members.
-The effective number of personnel members in service per June 30, 2020 amounts to 275 (June 30, 2019; 304).
+(b) General and administrative expenses decreased compared to the comparative period, amongst others as a consequence of decreased travel expenses. (c) Personnel expenses decreased compared to June 2019, mainly as a consequence of decreased number of personnel members.
+The effective number of personnel members in service per June 30, 2020 amounts to 275 (June 30, 2019: 304). (d) Depreciations, amortizations & impairment loss increased compared to June 2019, mainly as a consequence of the registration of a provision for uncollected receivables relating to YPE for a total amount of USD 17.7 million and extra depreciations on the pressurized fleet as a consequence of the reassessment of the useful life of this fleet from 30 to 20 years (USD 2.6 million).
+We refer in this respect also to note 7 and 16.

-(d) Depreciations, amortizations & impairment loss increased compared to June 2019, mainly as a consequence of the registration of a provision for uncollected receivables - relating to YPF for a total amount of USD 17.7 million and extra depreciations on the pressurized fleet as a consequence of the reassessment of the useful life of this fleet from 30 to 20 years (USD 2.6 million).
-We refer in this respect also to note 7 and 16. - (e) Interest income decreased compared to the comparative period, mainly as a consequence of interest received in 2019 on the cancelled shipbuilding contracts for 2 VLGC's. (f) Interest expenses decreased compared to June 2019, this can be mainly explained by decreased loan amounts and decreased reference rates (LIBOR and NIBOR). - (g) Other finance income increased compared to the preceding period, mainly as a consequence of the unrealized exchange gain on the NOK bond (USD 7.3 million).
-The NOK/USD exchange rate amounted to 0.102621 per June 30, 2020 (0.113891 per December 31, 2019). - (h) The increase of the share of result of equity accounted investees is mainly explained by increased timecharter rates for the midsize and VLGC fleet.
+(c) Interest income decreased compared to the comparative period, mainly as a consequence of interest received in 2019 on the cancelled shipbuilding contracts for 2 VLGC's. (f) Interest expenses decreased compared to June 2019, this can be mainly explained by decreased loan amounts and decreased reference rates (LIBOR and NIBOR).

+(2) Other finance income increased compared to the preceding period, mainly as a consequence of the unrealized exchange gain on the NOK bond (USD 7.3 million).
+The NOK/ USD exchange rate amounted to 0.102621 per June 30, 2020 (0.113891 per December 31, 2019).

+(h) The increase of the share of result of equity accounted investees is mainly explained by increased timecharter rates for the midsize and VLGC fleet.